SteveCaruso/grid/classes/creative-computing-ii.md

 ## II.
 Catalog Description

-**Prerequisite: A grade of C or higher in ????
-1??
-Programming for Creative Computing** This course builds upon the foundational concepts introduced in **Programming for Creative Computing** by exploring advanced programming techniques for digital media and interactive design.
+**Prerequisite: A grade of C or higher in GRID 110 Creative Computing I** This course builds upon the foundational concepts introduced in **Creative Computing I** by exploring advanced programming techniques for digital media and interactive design.
 Students will deepen their understanding of object-oriented programming, algorithms, and real-time interactivity while working with Java, JavaScript, and frameworks such as p5.js and Processing.

 Key topics include generative art, advanced animation, procedural content generation, physics-based simulations, and real-time data visualization.
 Students may also explore integration with external devices and sensors, as well as networking for interactive projects.